RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

         Enter SSH Connection command

-   | 5.4 In the :guilabel:`Enter SSH configuration file to update` menu of
+   | 5.4 In the :guilabel:`Select SSH configuration file to update` menu choose your
-   |     choices, choose your local :tt:`.ssh/config` (use local path for user area):
+   |     local :tt:`.ssh/config` (use local file from your user area on your laptop):

      .. figure:: images/vscode-connect-4.png
         :align: center